unfoldtoolbox/UnfoldDocs/src/index.md

 # Unfold Ecosystem

-The Unfold family is a set of time-series analysis, visualization, and simulation toolboxes built around the Regression ERP (rERP) framework.
+The Unfold family is a set of time-series analysis, visualization, and simulation toolboxes built around the regression ERP (rERP) framework.
 That is, the application of multiple regression models to time series data.
 While all packages have a focus on EEG data, they can typically be easily applied to pupil dilation, skin conductance, or even fMRI data.

 ```@raw html
 <head>